buzzqw/TUS/OBSS/markdown-separati/en/28-environment.md

 **Storm** (Lightning/Snow/Dust): The wind is very strong (from 45 to 75 km/h) and visibility is reduced by three-quarters.
 Storms last 2d4-1 hours.
 See Storms, below, for further details.

 **Storm** (Blizzard/Sleet Storm/Hurricane/Tornado): The wind speed is greater than 75 km/h (see Table: Wind Effects).
-Additionally, blizzards are accompanied by heavy snowfall (1d3 \texttimes{} 30 cm), and hurricanes are accompanied by downpours.
+Additionally, blizzards are accompanied by heavy snowfall (1d3  30 cm), and hurricanes are accompanied by downpours.
 Blizzards last 1d6 hours, sleet storms 1d3 days.
 Hurricanes can last up to a week, but the major impact for characters will occur in a period between 24 and 48 hours, as the center of the storm moves into their area.
-Tornadoes are very short-lived (1d6 \texttimes{} 10 minutes), and usually form as part of a lightning storm.
+Tornadoes are very short-lived (1d6  10 minutes), and usually form as part of a lightning storm.

 **Scorching**: Temperature between 30° and 43° C during the day and between 6 and 11 degrees less at night.